Ahmed-Elzayady/Ahmed-Elzayady/README.md

 <img src="https://www.mygo.ge/uploads/blog/1584023795.jpg" />

-# My name is Ahmed El-zayady, I am a communication engineer and I also work as a front-end developer..
+# My name is Ahmed El-zayady, I am a comuter & control system engineer and I also work as a front-end developer..
 I love programming a lot and I always strive to develop myself day by day.

 ## You can contact me by sending a message to the following email : ahmedmagdi0880@gmail.com